-The trooper who was shot was listed in stable condition Wednesday.
+One trooper was shot and was airlifted out.
+He was listed in stable condition Wednesday morning.

 A second trooper suffered a leg injury.
 He was treated and released, authorities said.

-State police said three troopers went to the home on Tuesday to conduct a welfare check.
-Police said the troopers announced themselves, failed to get a response and then entered the home.
-They called out again, they said, and that's when Lowe opened fire.
+Troopers said they announced themselves, failed to get a response and then entered through an unlocked door.
+They called out again, they said, and that's when a single shot was fired.
 The troopers retreated and requested backup, police said.

 The shooting took place on a sparsely populated road just over the New York state line.